 Eligibility: The following criteria must be met in order for applicants to be eligible for the opportunity :

-Students who have attained at least at least Second Class Honours, Grade 1 (or equivalent) in an appropriate degree are eligible to apply for a PhD or MSc Research degree at UCC. the program consists of student stipend of €16,000, tuition fees (EU or international) and €6,000 towards consumables.
+Students who have attained at least at least Second Class Honours, Grade 1 (or equivalent) in an appropriate degree are eligible to apply for a PhD or MSc Research degree at UCC.
+The scholarship consists of student stipend of €16,000, tuition fees (EU or international) and €6,000 towards consumables.
 The grant is tenable for two or four years, depending on the course of study (i.e. MSc or PhD).

 Nationality: The studentships are available to EU and International (Non-EU) Applicants.